 [Date/Time Transferred] is available when transferring files using Nikon Transfer 2 while [Date/Time Shot] is available when converting files in the ViewNX-i window.
+The following items can be specified.

 Select a delimiter used after the date.

 [hhmmss] (Display format for the time)